Exeter-Diabetes/MODY-calculator-clinical-paper/new_data_predictions/README.md

 <summary>How to make predictions:</summary>
 <br>

+To make predictions, you will need all of the files present on this folder [here](https://github.com/Exeter-Diabetes/MODY-calculator-clinical-paper/tree/main/new_data_predictions).

-1. To make predictions, you need to load the functions used for prediction.
+1. Load the functions used for prediction.

 ``` r
 # load functions